 Road cycling is one of the most demanding endurance sports.
 It’s no surprise that it increases your stamina & endurance.
 Another advantage is also that you can dose the intensity and length of the training according to your fitness level.

-The video below shows that Jolanda Neff (Swiss cyclist) was able to keep her power output close to her peak power without any major signs of fatigue.
+The video below shows that Jolanda Neff (Swiss cyclist) kept her power output close to her peak without any major signs of fatigue.
 During 20 reps, she lost only 10% of her output.

 Strength is important.
 If you want to improve your cycling performance, I recommend that you also include strength training (especially in winter).
-Increasing the strength of especially the lower limbs improves short and long-term endurance performance, as confirmed by these studies from 2010 and 2016.
+Increasing the strength of the lower limbs, especially, improves short- and long-term endurance performance, as confirmed by studies from 2010 and 2016.

 You might also be interested in these disadvantages of cycling.